Producing high quality racehorses for over 50 years

 Eric Corbally and Darrell Williams are key members in producing horses for the sales and the daily tasks of the yard.

-Martin O’Connor and Gerard Green are the men to get the horses broken and pre-training while Simon Condon gets away from the day/ night job a few mornings a week and is a big help.
+Martin O’Connor and Bart Nannery are the men to get the horses broken and pre-training while Simon Condon gets away from the day/ night job a few mornings a week and is a big help.

 Anna McSparron keeps the office running smoothly while also extending her job specification somewhat to helping in the daily duties of the yard, from riding out the race horses, to handling the breeding stock and anything else that maybe afoot!